xively/xively-mobile-sdk-android/README.md

 * Retrofit - http://square.github.io/retrofit/

 #### 1. Download the SDK

-If you haven't already download the zip which contains the SDK, click here. - https://artifactory.intra.3amlabs.net/artifactory/simple/xively/xem-sdk-android-release/sdk-release-packages
+If you haven't already check out the sdk or just download the aar file [from here](https://github.com/xively/xively-mobile-sdk-android).

 #### 2. Import the Library
-Unpack the zip to any folder.

 Copy the xively sdk library aar to your project (create an [aars] or any other folder in your project).
 To import the library, open your application module settings (F4) and open the Dependencies tab.
 You may add the library as a file dependency, but you can also create a local maven repository for your library dependencies.

-The Hello World application's build.gradle file we have defined the [aars] folder of the module as a local repository:
+A typical build.gradle should look like this after the previous steps :

 ```gradle
 repositories {